mpiersonsmela/SeqVerify/README.md

 * ```--variant_calling``` Turns on the variant calling portion of the pipeline, and takes three space-separated arguments: the name/path of a genome compatible with the VCF annotation DB used (e.g. hg38 for ClinVar), the path to the snpEff config file, and the name/path to a valid annotation DB (e.g. ClinVar)
 * ```--variant_intensity``` (Type: String) Includes all variants at or above a certain severity level in the final variant readout.
 Can be set to (lowest) "MODIFIER", "LOW", "MODERATE", or "HIGH" (highest).
 Set to "MODERATE" by default.
 ##### Other
-* ```--del_temp``` If enabled, deletes the temporary files created during the pipeline's execution.
-It is on by default, and highly recommended, since temp files can reach upwards of 50-100GB depending on the read coverage.
+* ```--keep_temp``` If enabled, keeps the temporary files created during the pipeline's execution.
+It is off by default.
+We do not recommend turning it on since temp files can reach upwards of 50-100GB depending on the read coverage.
 * ```--download_defaults``` If enabled, downloads the default genomes and databases to the working directory: [T2T-CHM13v2.0](https://github.com/marbl/CHM13#analysis-set), intended to be used in ```--genome```, [GRCh38/hg38](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/latest/) for variant calling, and the [8GB PlusPFP](https://benlangmead.github.io/aws-indexes/k2) KRAKEN2 database (placed in a new folder named seqverify_database).
-Kills the program after downloading these, so anything after ```seqverify --download_defaults``` will go unused.
+Kills the program after downloading these, so anything after ```seqverify --download_defaults``` is ignored.

 ## Output